 By using the same configurations for each deployment, IaC eliminates human errors.
 Scaling is now easier than ever.
 Storing all operations in config files simplifies tracing and auditing, which means simpler compliance.
 But most importantly, IaC saves your resources by automating provisioning, administration, and management work.

 Real-time monitoring allows you to react quickly to user feedback.
 As DevOps speeds up software engineering, testers need to keep pace using QA automation.
 And test automation requires continuous monitoring.

 With the help of DevOps, you can go beyond monitoring your production environments to proactive monitoring of your whole application stack.
 If monitoring becomes a part of the DevOps routine, it gets much simpler to track relevant KPIs.
 Monitoring makes deployments more effective and promotes cooperation between the Development and Operations teams.

 One of the first things you can do to benefit from DevOps practices is to form small cross-functional teams that work towards a common objective.
 An Agile DevOps team structure can consist of software engineers, QA experts, UI/UX designers, security, and IT specialists, who all share the same goals and responsibilities throughout the development lifecycle.

 In the last couple of years, the demand for experienced DevOps engineers has surged across the US.
 A cursory search on LinkedIn shows over 75K DevOps vacancies.
 The same site lists just 71K actual DevOps engineers (a good portion of whom already have a well-paid job).

 This makes it increasingly difficult to hire a qualified DevOps specialist and contributes to rising wages.
 That’s why many companies now look into DevOps outsourcing as a way to alleviate this shortage.
-Professional IT services companies like MindK have a well-structured hiring process that allows them to hire and retain some of the best talent on the market.
+Product development companies like MindK have well-established DevOps departments that can help you acheive a successful DevOps transformation.

 Retain valuable professionals